piercef256/encryption-microservice/README.md

 ### Programmatically Request and Receive Data from the Encryption Microservice
 In Python, you can use the requests library ro make POST requests to each endpoint, with the password and key passed in the body, then save the response as a local variable.
 Each response will come back as JSON.
 Fully implemented example calls can be found in the eaxmple_calls.py file.
+Spaces are not allowed in the password, nor are they allowed in the key.

 #### Example POST request to the /encrypt endpoint:
 ```